bng919/VE3RMC-control/README.md

 `mvn clean package`

 This will create a `target` directory and with `agsc-*-jar-with-dependencies.jar`.
-A `.bat` file is provided in the root directory to run this JAR, or it can be executed directly using `java.exe` using the following:
+A batch file [agsc.bat](agsc.bat) is provided in the root directory to run the JAR, or it can be executed directly using `java.exe` using the following:

 `java -jar target/agsc-*-jar-with-dependencies.jar`

 ### Configure Dependencies

+OpenJDK 21.0.1 is recommended.

 Most of the dependencies are included in the JAR file, except for the [Dire Wolf](https://github.com/wb2osz/direwolf) packet radio modem which must be installed manually.
 The path to the Dire Wolf executable must be specified in [config.properties](./config/config.properties).